-13 Delicious Moldovan Desserts that Deserve the Spotlight
+13 Delicious Moldovan Dessert Recipes that Deserve the Spotlight

 The first things that comes to mind when thinking about Moldova are likely to be excellent wineries, the famous rock band Zdob și Zdub, and the fascinating cuisine.
 What few people know about, however, is that the country boasts a wide range of mouth-watering desserts.

 Moldovan cuisine is a combination of influence from several countries, such as Romania, Ukraine, and Russia.
 But Moldovan culture is about making things their own and that means adding something to make their dishes unique.
 The same goes for their desserts.